ef10007/Holiday_Vibes/README.md

 * Login
 We are going to emphasise the advantage of signing up such as users can personalise their preferences ( weather conditions, the range of ticket prices, create their holiday schedule, etc.).
 Once the user has logged in, session cookies will be set to maintain the session of the user.

+(27.Mar.2019: On login HTML,  the form tag wrapped a whole context with the method of post.
+When press the submit button, the given login detail goes to the action parameter.
+On the 'User' table model, we encrypted passwords with making the default value of  'makeSha' parameter is true.
+And with database session, we successfully added a sign-up detail into MySQL.
+We encountered a few syntax errors such as excessive punctuation and giving an argument in db session commit function.
+Having the right eye for detail is necessary. )

 * About us
 A brief introduction of associated developers and the basic motto of the project.